-A debt management plan (DMP) helps in managing your debts related to personal loans, IVA, bankruptcy or credit debts.
+A debt management plan (DMP) in UK helps in managing your debts related to personal loans, IVA, bankruptcy or credit debts.
 DMP helps in managing them and offer a more affordable pay rate by reducing the monthly repayments to lenders.

 It is an informal agreement made between you and the lenders to manage the non-priority debts.
 As it covers only non-priority debts, so before deciding to get a DMP, make sure you can cover your priority debts like mortgage, rent, and tax.